noahwhygodwhy/ModerateDXR/README.md

-This is colored by the normals calculated from vertices accessed by geometryData\[InstanceID()\]\[PrimitiveIndex()\] This is the result from a 7900xtx on most recent webpost 24.3.1 (don't mind that it's dimmer, this was on an hdr monitor, and the 2nd image wasn't)
+This is colored by the normals calculated from vertices accessed by geometryData\[InstanceID()\]\[PrimitiveIndex()\] This is the result from a 7900xtx on most recent webpost 24.3.1
 ![image](https://github.com/noahwhygodwhy/ModerateDXR/assets/9063267/9f300b8a-bcc3-43db-bc54-93982f9fef81)

 This is the same one, but on a 3080ti: